 An MTEXT entity detailing the design philosophy.

-Have details been added – details such as screens, water features, raided planters, and water features, are placed well away from the main design.
+Have details been added?
+Details such as screens, water features, raised planters, and water features are placed well away from the main design.
 These will be shown on layout sheets by creating new floating viewports within existing layouts.

-Create layouts – a checklist for working in layout space
+Create layouts – a checklist for working in the layout space

 Layout sheets